-As discussed in the performance section on pages 14 to 16, AFMC does not have a formal benchmark.
-The MSCI Frontiers Index is used as the main comparator but this is not a perfect solution.
-The managers say the index is not representative of the underlying universe and so AFMC's portfolio is not constructed with reference to it.
+As discussed in the performance section on pages 14 and 15, AFMC does not have a formal benchmark.
+The MSCI Frontiers Index is used as the main comparator but the managers say the index is not representative of the underlying universe and so AFMC's portfolio is not constructed with reference to it.
 They comment that the index has a relatively short history, is concentrated and is subject to major changes in weightings when countries are reclassified and move in and out of the index.
 For example, when MSCI downgraded Argentina to a frontier market in 2009, it entered the index at a c 15% weighting.
 Similarly, when Pakistan is reclassified as an emerging market (scheduled for May 2017) its weighting, approximately 12% of the frontier index at present, will fall to zero.
 The managers also believe that, over the long term, superior returns and a lower level of volatility will be achieved by having a greater degree of diversification than is offered by the index.